 This lively cafe-bar seems to have become everyone’s favourite hangout in Keswick – thanks no doubt to its superb thin-based pizzas, excellent wine and craft beer selection, alongside a regular programme of live gigs.
 With its big wooden bar and packed-in tables, it feels rather continental – and the coffee is hands-down one of the best in Keswick.

-On the top floor of George Fisher, this attic cafe is great for a country lunch: try hot rarebit (toasted cheese on toast), mackerel paté or a classic baked spud.
+On the top floor of George Fisher, this attic cafe is great for a country lunch and one of the best places to eat in Keswick: try hot rarebit (toasted cheese on toast), mackerel paté or a classic baked spud.
 The space was once occupied by the Abraham brothers, early pioneers of Lakeland photography.

 It’s a little out of the way, in Portinscale, but this cafe is a popular stop-off for passengers on the Keswick Launch, with a lunch menu of flatbreads, stone-baked pizzas and deli boards served on a piece of local slate.
 Stacked-up logs and wooden furniture give it a Scandinavian vibe.